Rasmus Lindgren: Youth career

 In March 2002, Lindgren was called up to the Sweden U18 for the first time.
 He made his debut for the U18 national team, coming on as a 71st-minute substitute, in a 1–0 loss against Slovakia U18 on 22 April 2002.
 Lindgren later appeared twice for the Sweden U18 in the Slovakia Cup, as the U18 national team won the tournament.
 In August 2002, he was called up to the Sweden U19 for the first time.
 Lindgren added three more appearances for the U19 national team to combine nine appearances for both Sweden U18 and U19.

 In April 2004, Lindgren was called up to the Sweden U21 squad for the first time.
 He made his debut for the U21 national team, starting the whole game, as they lost 2–0 against Croatia U21 on 27 April 2004.
 In June 2004, Lindgren was included in the Sweden U21 squad for the Toulon Tournament.
 He played three times in the Toulon Tournament, as the U21 national team lost in the final.
-It wasn't until on 15 March 2005 when Lindgren was called up to the Sweden U21 but did not play.
-A year later, he didn't make another appearance for the U21 national team until on 16 August 2006 against Macedonia U21, starting the whole game, in a 3–1 win.
+Lindgren was called up to the Sweden U21 in March 2005 but did not play.
+He made his next appearance for the U21 national team until on 16 August 2006 against Macedonia U21, starting in a 3–1 win.
 Lindgren played three more times for Sweden U21 by the end of the year.
 Lindgren went on to make nine appearances for the U21 national team.